 Exposure visits District level- Environment issues and mitigation Refresher training for Yearly -One for PIU, MIG, service provider and Training on EMF data collection, each district where each district other person of interest.
-Environmental guidelines, monitoring project has Deputy Commissioner, DBDU and reporting, institutional investment Representatives of villages, TIs, arrangement and implementing ADCs, line departments agencies EMF Awareness, training and monitoring under the project component Block Level- Environment issues and mitigation Refresher training for Yearly - One for BDO, PIUs, service provider Training on EMF data collection, each district where each district Representatives of villages, TIs, Environmental guidelines, monitoring project has ADCs, line departments and reporting, institutional investment arrangement and implementing agencies EMF Awareness, training and monitoring under the project component Village level- Environment issues and mitigation On field Yearly Representatives of villages, Training on EMF data collection, demonstration, case community members, TIs, and Environmental guidelines, monitoring studies and best facilitatorss and reporting, institutional practices arrangement and implementing agencies EMF Lectures and Awareness, training and monitoring presentation under the project component Facilitate for village level Exposure visits comprehensive plan Developing a community plan Workshop
+Environmental guidelines, monitoring project has Deputy Commissioner, DBDU and reporting, institutional investment Representatives of villages, TIs, arrangement and implementing ADCs, line departments agencies EMF Awareness, training and monitoring under the project component Block Level- Environment issues and mitigation Refresher training for Yearly - One for BDO, PIUs, service provider Training on EMF data collection, each district where each district Representatives of villages, TIs, Environmental guidelines, monitoring project has ADCs, line departments and reporting, institutional investment arrangement and implementing agencies EMF Awareness, training and monitoring under the project component Village level- Environment issues and mitigation On field Yearly Representatives of villages, Training on EMF data collection, demonstration, case community members, TIs, and Environmental guidelines, monitoring studies and best facilitators and reporting, institutional practices arrangement and implementing agencies EMF Lectures and Awareness, training and monitoring presentation under the project component Facilitate for village level Exposure visits comprehensive plan Developing a community plan Workshop

-9.2 Budget
+9.3 Budget

 Under the Project Implementation Plan (PIP), the cost for EMF implementation comprises of staffing arrangements at SPMU level, District Level and facilitators at the village level.
-The EMF will also support application of environmental best practices in preparation and implementation of the C-NRM plans, trainings, capacity building workshops, action/innovation research, monitoring, tools etc. Most of the mitigation actions are already mainstreamed into the project design and do not require activities such as special constructions, though in few cases the project costs as recommended by EMF may include purchase of firefighting equipment, and solar cookers, heaters, to mitigate the incidences of fires.
+The EMF will also support application of environmental best practices in preparation and implementation of the C-NRM plans, trainings, capacity building workshops, action/innovation research, monitoring, toolsetc.
+Most of the mitigation actions are already mainstreamed into the project design and do not require activities such as special constructions, though in few cases the project costs as recommended by EMF may include purchase of firefighting equipment, and solar cookers, heaters, to mitigate the incidences of fires.
 The EMF will also support through technical and financial resources creation of business plans, PES schemes where requested by the community.
-The initial budget lines and estimate of lump sum amount necessary to cover the EMF.
 The cost of implementing some of the provisions of the EMF, over 5 years of the project, is up to 1% of the total project cost, for ensuring implementation of all activities proposed under the EMF.